 In the U.S., given recent federal and state government initiatives directed at lowering the total cost of health care, the U.S. Congress and state legislatures will likely continue to focus on health care reform, reducing the cost of prescription pharmaceuticals and reforming the Medicare and Medicaid systems.
 For example, the Patient Protection and Affordable Care Act ("PPACA") encourages comparative effectiveness research.
 Any adverse findings for our Products or Product Candidates from such research may negatively impact reimbursement available for our Products or our Product Candidates.
 Similarly, the SUPPORT for Patients and Communities Act ("SUPPORT Act"), which was signed into law on October 24, 2018, encourages the prevention and treatment of opioid addiction and the development of non-opioid pain management treatments.
 Although it is too early to assess the impact of the SUPPORT Act, it could potentially increase competition for ZYNRELEF and, if approved, HTX-034 and have other negative impacts on our business.
-In addition to these initiatives, proposals are being discussed that would tie the prices of U.S. pharmaceuticals to the cost of pharmaceuticals in other countries, governmental drug pricing task forces have been formed with the goal of combating the increased costs of prescription pharmaceuticals and several states in the U.S. have introduced legislation to require pharmaceutical companies to disclose their costs to justify the prices of their products.
+Further, the Biden Administration-backed Build Back Better Act, passed by the Congress in November 2021 but stalled in the Senate, includes various provisions intended to address drug-pricing issues (such as provisions empowering the federal government to negotiate the price of some high-cost, single-source Medicare Part B and Part D drugs and requiring rebates from certain Part B and Part D drugs if their price increases outpace inflation).
+If these or similar provisions ultimately become law, they could impact our product pricing or increase our rebate obligations.